Canon 77D vs 800D

-The Canon EOS 77D and the Canon EOS 800D (labelled Canon T7i in some countries) are two digital cameras that were revealed to the public in February 2017.
+The Canon EOS 77D and the Canon EOS 800D (labelled Canon T7i in some countries) are two digital cameras that were officially introduced in February 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 The side-by-side display below illustrates the physical size and weight of the Canon 77D and the Canon 800D.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 77D – represents 100 percent across all the size and weight measures).

 In this particular case, the Canon 77D and the Canon 800D have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the 800D is slightly lighter (1 percent) than the 77D.
 In this context, it is worth noting that neither the 77D nor the 800D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.